LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - CP – Program Counter Counting - increment Program Counter content
 - CLK – Clock - clock signal that ensures synchronism in the operation of the computer
 - CLR – Clear - reset signal that initializes the Program Counter to zero
-- Ep – Program Counter Enable - output activation for putting data from the Program Counter on the bus
+- EP – Program Counter Enable - output activation for putting data from the Program Counter on the bus
 - DOUT – Data Output – connects to the bus

 The implementation of the Program Counter Block in Logisim is shown in the following figure: